-Overall Bank materiality BGN 1,839 thousand How we determined it Approximately 5% of the profit before tax for the year.
+Overall Bank materiality BGN 1,434 thousand How we determined it 5% of the average profit before tax for the years 2016, 2017, 2018, 2019 and 2020.
 Rationale for the materiality benchmark applied We applied profit before tax as a benchmark because, in our view, it is the benchmark against which the performance of the Bank is commonly measured by the users of the financial statements and it is a generally accepted benchmark.
+We applied average profit before tax because of its volatility for the past five years.